 Osa Peninsula turtle work & sustainable community visit

 The perfect combination of conservation work and meaningful cultural immersion.
-Work side by side with local biologists to monitor local sea turtle populations and participate in mangrove reforestation.
-Then, head into the cloud forest and visit the town of Providencia to explore the cloud forest and engage in community activities.
+Work side by side with local biologists to monitor local sea turtle populations.
+Participate in mangrove reforestation.
+Next, head to a small mountain community to explore the cloud forest and engage in community activities.

 This Costa Rica student trip is packed with a variety of educational activities.
 You customize your own itinerary by selecting from a list of projects, places and educational experiences.
 You might assist a leatherback turtle as she lays her eggs, visit with local schoolchildren, spend a day with an indigenous community or work with members of a sustainable community in the cloud forest.